Chapter 3: Student Affairs

 The committee shall meet no less than one time per year and schedule budget hearings, as needed, for student organizations/clubs advocacy programs to request funding.
 Annual requests for funding shall be due to the Vice President for Student Afairs by April 30.

 Conflict of Interest.
 Committee members shall acknowledge and disclose any and all conflicts of interest which may arise and will abstain from any vote involving a conflict and/or recuse themselves from the committee if such conflicts of interest exist.

 Such conflicts of interest exist when a committee member has direct or indirect supervisory/budgetary authority for or participation in a student organization/club or advocacy program requesting funds, or other affiliation (e.g., membership in the organization requesting funds) that creates a perception of limited objectivity.

 Allocation Requirements.
-All requisitions for purchases, travel authorizations, and claims, petty cash requests, bookstore charges and receipts for all purchased items must be submitted to and approved by the Vice President for Student Affairs to ensure accurate accounting of student activity fees allocated to student organizations/clubs or advocacy programs.
+All requisitions for purchases, travel authorizations, and claims, petty cash requests, bookstore charges and receipts for all purchased items must be submitted to and approved by the Vice President for Institutional Excellence and Student Success to ensure accurate accounting of student activity fees allocated to student organizations/clubs or advocacy programs.
 Allocations to student organizations/clubs and advocacy programs are subject to all fiscal policies and procedures of the College.

 Requestors shall utilize a Request for Student Activity Fee Allocation form when submitting funding requests.